koenry/Flask-PyTorch-Chatbot/README.md

 ```pip install flask-cors``` \
 ```pip install requests``` \
 note: you might need to ```import nltk.download('punkt')``` its a tokenizer package inside train.py, its commented out but you might need it to manually* download it you need to run it only once. *By mnually I mean to uncomment and run the train data once afterwards you can comment it out.

+# Database
+After running train.py it creates a sqlite3 database.  \

+This database was mostly for learning experience it might be actually crash the small VPS I have on DigitalOcean. \

+It logs the question's asked and if the bot found the answer or not.
+So later on we can use a DataScience method to find out what type of reponses we should add to our intents.json

 # Usage
 * Download the code \